 - Marriage Registration through Embassy or Consulate Office

-Eligibility Criteria for Court Marriage in Nepal
+Eligibility Criteria for Court Marriage

 Before applying for a court marriage, certain criteria need to be met: